manish-singh-bisht/Redis-From-Scratch/document_it.md

 some blocking commands could be reading from a file, accept for a new socket connection, etc

+Event loop is a program that executes tasks in a non blocking way for multiple clients.
+I/O multiplexing is the technique used to make the event loop work.

 ### Common system calls used for I/O multiplexing:

 0.  select: Monitors multiple file descriptors for readiness.